PhotoRED: Know the Glow and Check for Normal Red Eye Reflex in Children.

 6. Take a series of photographs from different angles – see the examples below.
 Ask another person to help you by playing with your child while you take the photographs so her eyes don’t follow the camera.

-7. Check each photograph carefully for abnormalities such as a white reflex, no red reflex, or reflexes that do not look the same in both eyes..
+7. Check each photograph carefully for abnormalities such as a white reflex, no fundal (red) reflex, or reflexes that do not look the same in both eyes.

-If you have any concerns about the photographs, stay calm and follow our Next Steps guide.
+If you have any concerns about the photographs and / or the appearance of your child’s eyes, stay calm and follow our Next Steps guide.

 10 panels show face-only images of the same child, her eyes looking from right to left.
 Text in the top right corner reads: “This child's eyes have been photographed from different angles using the PhotoRED technique to check for normal red reflex and signs of serious eye disease such as cancer.”